 The Transformation of a Kennedy and a Queen

 In September 1969, the wealthy Oliver Queen was at a crossroads.
-He had, in essence, been living two lives, one in which his status as a rich financier resulted in construction projects that were making a genuine difference in people’s lives.
-The other, meanwhile, was as the superhero Green Arrow, who was making an alternative difference by fighting crime, keeping people safe, and protecting society-at-large from evil.
+He had, in essence, been living two lives.
+The first was as a rich financier whose construction projects were making a genuine difference in people’s lives.
+The other was as the superhero Green Arrow, who was making an alternative difference by fighting crime, keeping people safe, and protecting society-at-large from the evils of the world.

 While the “Senator’s Been Shot!” issue of The Brave and the Bold may have been the start of Oliver Queen’s existential crisis, it was two months later that it fully exploded in the “In Each Man There Is a Demon” narrative of Justice League of America.
 Since his first appearance in 1941, Green Arrow had been depicted as a bland copycat of Batman, a wealthy millionaire who masqueraded as a non-super superhero with a teenage “ward” as a sidekick and plenty of trick arrows to help with his crusade.

 The year before the fictional Paul Cathcart survived an attempt on his life in the DC Universe, real-world Senator Robert F. Kennedy was likewise the victim of an assassination, although with a tragically different outcome.
-While Green Arrow may have been overshadowed by Batman, the majority of Kennedy’s life had been in the shadows of his older brother.
-Robert Kennedy mastered the art of political campaigning, for instance, then used that knowledge to orchestrate John F. Kennedy’s ascension to the presidency as his campaign manager.
+While Green Arrow may have been overshadowed by Batman, the majority of RFK’s life had been in the shadows of his older brother, John F. Kennedy.

-Robert Kennedy served as Attorney General afterwards, becoming the President’s most trusted advisor on issues ranging from the Cold War to the Civil Rights Movement.
-RFK’s role was behind the scenes, however, performing acts that were considered beneath a president and thus protecting his brother while advancing his cause in the process.
+After serving as campaign manager for JFK’s presidential run in 1960, Robert Kennedy was named Attorney General, becoming the president’s most trusted advisor on issues ranging from the Cold War to the Civil Rights Movement.
+RFK’s role was mostly behind the scenes, however, taking actions that were considered beneath a president and thus protecting his brother while also advancing his causes.

 When John F. Kennedy was assassinated in 1963, Robert Kennedy’s lifelong role as brother-protector came to an abrupt end.
 Suddenly faced with having to find a new purpose, Kennedy struggled at first, overcome by the grief and uncertainty that followed the tragic event.
 But like Green Arrow a half-decade later, Robert Kennedy ultimately embarked on his own mission of helping the downtrodden of society, becoming a social justice advocate as opposed to run-of-the-mill politician.